 - A: Intel charges \$5000 (or more) for a non-disclosure agreement and the source to their Indeo technology.
 I am just a student and can't afford so much money.
 Now you can imagine? - Q: I have an animation whose video or audio compression is unknown to CyberAVI.
-What can I do? - A: If this one is NOT an Intel Indeo (see above) animation, then please send it to me for which encodings are currently supported (or not supported).
+What can I do? - A: If this one is NOT an Intel Indeo (see above) animation, then please send it to release.